Thanks for checking out my website. My name is John Kraus; I’m a spaceflight photographer from Satellite Beach, Florida.

 Along with other credentialed members of the media, I am typically able to set up cameras at launch facilities to capture closeup views of rocket launches.
-Often very close in proximity to the vehicles, my cameras are sound-triggered and must take images without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
+My cameras are sound-triggered and must take images without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
 While press access enables creation of stunning, detailed photographs, I frequently photograph launches off-site to take advantage of the beautiful scenery the Space Coast has to offer.
 I've also traveled across the country to cover multiple launches at Vandenberg Air Force Base in California and Wallops Flight Facility in Virginia.

 At a September 2018 SpaceX launch, I was accompanied by VICE News, who produced an HBO special detailing my coverage of the Telstar 18 VANTAGE mission, at which I waded into swamp waters north of Cape Canaveral to make one of my favorites images to date.
 The final piece is available on YouTube.

 In July 2018, I had the pleasure of working for Launcher, a New York-based rocketry startup on a ten-year timeline to build a commercial small satellite launch vehicle.
 During my week in New York, I created specialized imagery for the company of its rocket engine's static test fires in Long Island, as well as photographs of the Launcher team and facilities.

 Put on display in September 2017, one of my most popular photos is displayed two-stories-tall at United Launch Alliance's headquarters in Centennial, Colorado.